jsnpg/jsnpg/README.md

 [JSON Parser Benchmarking Program](https://github.com/miloyip/nativejson-benchmark) which, although no longer updated, was found to be useful in measuring parser performance during development.
-Results of that testing suggest that `jsnpg` is roughly 2-3 times as fast as the full-precision version of RapidJSON, the version that most closely resembles the functionality of `jsnpg`.
+Results of that testing suggest that `jsnpg` is roughly 25% faster at SAX parsing and JSON rendering than the default version of RapidJSON.

 [simdjson](https://github.com/simdjson/simdjson) and [yyjson](https://github.com/ibireme/yyjson)
-both boast performance far superior to that of RapidJSON but as neither support SAX parsing comparison is difficult.
+both boast performance significantly better than that of RapidJSON but, as neither support SAX parsing, comparison is difficult.